uimini/docs/docs/docs/input.md

 ## Required status

-Required status for input
+Required status for input.

-Way to make input required:

-1. Add class `isRequired` to parent.
+Use by add class `isRequired` to parent.

 <section class="ui-section">
   <form style="max-width: 400px;">